umrover/mrover-workspace/jetson/nav/README.md

 Defines an obstacle avoidance state machine with minimal functionality, intended to be a parent class for different types of obstacle avoidance strategies

 #### `simpleAvoidance.cpp`
-This contains our current only implementation of obstacle avoidance behavior.
+This contains what is currently our only implementation of obstacle avoidance behavior.
 Inherited from the obstacle state machine, it is a very simple algorithm and just drops a waypoint at the front of the queue, with a position at a safe location away from the obstacle, for the rover to drive to before continuing to its previous destination.
+If we developed another behavior algorithm, we would make another obstacle state machine child class like simpleAvoidance.

 ---